History of Iowa State Cyclones football

+Overview

-Early success (1892–1919)
+Early history (1892–1967)

 Football was first played on the Iowa State campus in 1878 as a recreational sport, but it wasn't until 1892 that an organized team first represented Iowa State in football.
 In 1894, college president William M. Beardshear spearheaded the foundation of an athletic association to officially sanction Iowa State football teams.
 The 1894 team finished with a 6–1 mark, including a 16–8 victory over what is now the University of Iowa.
 One of the pioneers of football, Pop Warner, spent time at Iowa State early in his career.
-In 1895 despite already being the coach at Georgia he was offered $25 per week to come to Iowa State, whose season started in mid-August while Georgia's started a month later, as well as provide weekly advice during the rest of the season.
+In 1895, despite already being the coach at Georgia he was offered $25 per week to come to Iowa State, whose season started in mid-August while Georgia's started a month later, as well as provide weekly advice during the rest of the season.
 Soon after Warner left for Georgia, Iowa State had its first game of the season.
 Iowa State came into Evanston as the underdog, but defeated Northwestern 36–0.
 A Chicago sportswriter called the team "cornfed giants from Iowa" while the Chicago Tribunes headline read, "Struck by a Cyclone".
 Since then, Iowa State teams have been known as the Cyclones.
 Overall, the team had three wins and three losses and, like Georgia, Iowa State retained Warner for the next season.
 In 1896 the team had eight wins and two losses.
 Despite leaving Cornell in 1898, Warner remained as the head coach of Iowa State for another year.
 During his last three years at Iowa State the team had a winning season but Warner was unable to match his 1896 triumph.
 After playing at Iowa and then serving as an assistant coach for two years, Clyde Williams came to Ames as an assistant coach for ISU.
 Williams served as the Cyclones' head football coach for six seasons from 1907 to 1912.
 During that time, he had a coaching record of 32–15–2.
 This ranks him fifth at Iowa State in total wins and fourth at Iowa State in winning percentage.
 In addition, he led Iowa State to two Missouri Valley Conference football titles in 1911 and 1912, which are currently the only two conference football championships in school history.

-In addition to his football contributions Williams was the school's first men's basketball coach from 1908 to 1911, where he compiled a 20–29 record.
+In addition to his football contributions, Williams was the school's first men's basketball coach from 1908 to 1911, where he compiled a 20–29 record.
 He also served as Iowa State's baseball coach, and was their athletic director from 1914 to 1919.
-In 1914 Iowa State completed construction of their new football field and it was named Clyde Williams Field in honor of the former coach.
+In 1914, Iowa State completed construction of their new football field and it was named Clyde Williams Field in honor of the former coach.
 Williams was inducted into the State of Iowa Hall of Fame in 1956.
 He is also one of the few people inducted into both the University of Iowa Athletics Hall of Fame (inducted 1993) and the Iowa State athletics Hall of Fame (inducted 1997).